The Complete Guide to Writing a Book Proposal (with Template)

 - Write the Perfect Book Proposal: 10 That Sold and Why, by Jeff Herman and Deborah Levine Herman.
 Though this book was published in 2001, it gives you an idea of ten actual proposals that worked.

-- How to Write a Book Proposal: the Insider's Step-by-Step Guide to Proposals That Get You Published, by Judy Rein and Michael Larsen.
+- How to Write a Book Proposal: the Insider's Step-by-Step Guide to Proposals That Get You Published, by Jody Rein and Michael Larsen.
 An excellent resource on all things proposal-related.
 It was published much more recently but provides fewer sample proposals for your perusal.

 Even if you've got a complete book proposal, your work isn’t done yet.
 Now it’s time to research publishers and submit your proposal: a procedure that you can discover in this post.